On the Iterates of Digit Maps: Proof of Theorem

-Thus, two $u$-integers $m,n$ are not concurrently $u$-integers only if $u$ belongs to a cycle (of length greater than $1$) in $D$ and $m,n$ are at different places in the cycle at a certain time.
+Note that two $u$-integers $m,n$ are not concurrently $u$-integers only if $u$ belongs to a cycle of length greater than $1$ in $D$ and $m,n$ are at different places in the cycle at a certain time.
 Note ``concurrently $u$-integers'' is a transitive relation.
 Now fix $u$ and we will prove that there are arbitrarily long sequences of consecutive $u$-integers.
+First, we make a reduction.

 \vs